Rosalía Arteaga: Brief Presidency and Second Vice Presidency (1997-1998)

 On 6 February 1997, President Bucaram was declared unfit to govern by Congress.
 Arteaga and congressional leader Fabián Alarcón became locked in a dispute over who should succeed Bucaram since the constitution was vague on the issue.
 Initially, Alarcón was sworn in with the support of Congress.
-On 9 February, however, Arteaga, who had insisted that as Vice President she should become president, was sworn in instead as Ecuador's first female president.
-Two days later, however, on 11 February, with the support of Congress and the army, Alarcón was sworn in again, and Arteaga resigned as president and reverted to her post as vice president.
-The political forces in Parliament and, notably, the lack of a constitutional norm on vice presidential succession, eliminated by errors of codification during the Durán-Ballén era, did not allow Arteaga to succeed Bucaram.
+On 9 February, however, Arteaga, who had insisted that, as Vice President, she should become president, was sworn in as Ecuador's first female president.
+Two days later, on 11 February, with the support of Congress and the army, Alarcón was sworn in again, and Arteaga resigned as president, reverting to her post as vice president.
+The political forces in Congress and, notably, the lack of a constitutional norm on vice presidential succession, eliminated by errors of codification during the Durán-Ballén era, did not allow Arteaga to succeed Bucaram.

-Before Bucaram's dismissal, Arteaga had denounced that a coup d'état was being planned from Congress by Alarcón.
+Before Bucaram's dismissal, Arteaga had denounced that a coup d'état was being planned by Alarcón in Congress.
 Consequently, the antipathy between Arteaga, who earlier claimed for herself the Presidency, and Alarcón became immediately evident.
 Because of this, the first decrees of Alarcón as interim president were to remove the coordination of the social front from the Vice Presidency.
-Later, Arteaga was also impeded from managing the Nuevo Rumbo Cultural program, the remodeling of the Sucre National Theater, and the committee for the construction of new airports as Alarcón's delegate at the National Development Council (CONADE).
+Later, Arteaga was also prevented from managing the Nuevo Rumbo Cultural program, the remodelling of the Sucre National Theatre, and the committee for the construction of new airports as Alarcón's delegate at the National Development Council (CONADE).
 Finally, she was stripped of her representation in the National Security Council.
-In the 14 months that Arteaga was part of the Alarcón government, the Vice Presidency lost functions within the state structure and as a development planning body.
-Her role was, for all purposes, limited to solemnizing inaugurations, processing orders, and sponsoring social events.
-Moreover, like Bucaram before him, of the eight trips outside abroad that Alarcón made, in five of them Vice President Arteaga was not entrusted with power.
+In the 14 months that Arteaga served in the Alarcón government, the Vice Presidency lost functions within the state structure and as a development-planning body.
+Her role was, for all purposes, ceremonial limited to solemnizing inaugurations, processing orders, and sponsoring social events.
+Moreover, like Bucaram before him, in five of the eight trips abroad that Alarcón made, Vice President Arteaga was not entrusted with power.

-Arteaga continued to clash with Alarcón and took any opportunity, when interviewed by international journalists and correspondents or when abroad, to denounce the unconstitutionality of the Alarcón government.
+Arteaga continued to clash with Alarcón and took every opportunity, whether interviewed by international journalists and correspondents or while abroad, to denounce the unconstitutionality of the Alarcón government.
 She denounced that Ecuador was experiencing a de facto regime, also earning the antipathy of the military in the process.
-Finally, when, as she put it, it became "an absurd [to continue] being Vice President," she resigned from her post as vice president in March 1998.
+Finally, when, as she put it, it became "an absurd [to continue] being Vice President," she resigned from the vice presidency in March 1998.
 She then ran for president in the elections that were held in May 1998 and finished fifth, receiving only 5% of the vote.